 Trump tells aides to prepare for lengthy Iran blockade

-President Donald Trump has instructed his aides to prepare for a prolonged US naval blockade of the Strait of Hormuz to restrict Iran's oil exports and increase economic pressure amid the ongoing conflict.
-The move comes as Iran seeks to reopen the strategic waterway and has proposed an interim deal, which Trump has rejected, calling it insincere.
-The situation has contributed to rising global oil prices, with Brent crude surpassing $111 per barrel.
+President Donald Trump has instructed his aides to prepare for a prolonged US naval blockade of the Strait of Hormuz to restrict Iran's oil exports and increase economic pressure.
+The move comes as the conflict between the US and Iran enters its third month, with maritime traffic in the region remaining highly disrupted.
+While Iran has proposed an interim deal to reopen the strait, Trump has rejected the offer, calling it insincere, and insists on maintaining the blockade.

 Opening excerpt (first ~120 words) tap to expand